End-to-end anti-spoofing with RawNet2: Experimental work

 Experiments were conducted using the support vector machine (SVM) based fusion approach described in~\cite{IS2020LFCC}.
 It was used to fuse the high-spectral-resolution countermeasure (L) with S1, S2 and S3 RawNet2 systems.
 Fusion results are illustrated in Table~\ref{Tab:comparsion results}, with the top-4 ASVspoof 2019 challenge results.
 Also shown are results for the two official ASVspoof 2019 baseline systems: the CQCC B1 baseline and the low-spectral-resolution LFCC B2 baseline.

 All systems outperform the official baselines, with the high-spectral-resolution baseline (L) giving a min t-DCF of 0.0904, marginally better than the min t-DCF result of 0.0953 for team T24.
 Team T60 produced a min t-DCF of 0.0755 and team T45 a result of 0.0510.
-All fusions of the high-spectral-resolution countermeasure (L) with either S1, S2 and S3 RawNet2 systems perform better, with the L+S1 combination even outperforming fusion with all three RawNet systems (L+S1+S2+S3).
+All fusions of the high-spectral-resolution countermeasure (L) with either S1, S2 and S3 RawNet2 systems perform better, with the L+S1 combination even outperforming fusion with all three RawNet systems (L+S1+S2+S3). \\

 The last column of Table~\ref{Tab:comparsion results} shows performance in terms of min t-DCF for each countermeasure system for attack A17.
 Just like individual system results shown in Table~\ref{Tab: results on dev and eval}, all RawNet2 fused systems produce a substantially lower min t-DCF than the baseline system (L), confirming that the end-to-end RawNet2 system is complementary; it is learning artefacts that the baseline system is not.
-Last, while the results for team T05 show a lower pooled min t-DCF and lower min t-DCF for attack A17, our results are reproducible with open source software\footnote{URL to be made available upon publication.}.
+Last, while the results for team T05 show a lower pooled min t-DCF and lower min t-DCF for attack A17, our results are reproducible with open source software\footnote{https://github.com/eurecom-asp/rawnet2-antispoofing.}.